 The project is funded by the ESA General Support Technology Programme.
 This project kicked off on 4 February 2015 with the prime contractor, the Technische Universität Graz, and subcontractors.

-Launch is expected on Dec 17th, 2019.
-OPS-SAT will be injected into a circular, polar orbit at 515 km altitude.
-It will be controlled from the dedicated SMILE control room at ESOC.
+Launch took place on 18 December, 2019, when OPS-SAT was injected into a circular, polar orbit at 515 km altitude.
+The spacecraft was launched as a 'secondary payload' along with the CHEOPS planet-characterising mission.
+OPS-SAT is now controlled from the dedicated SMILE control room at ESOC.